BIMSBbioinfo/pigx/README.md

 - _reads2_ - fastq file containing the **sequenced reads**
   - location of these files is specified in `settings.yaml`
 - _library_ - sequencing platform on which the experiment was performed (i.e. dropseq)
-- _covariates_ - variables which describe the samples
+- _covariates_ - variables which describe the samples.
+For example: replicate, time, hour post infection, tissue ...

 Additional columns may be included which may be used as covariates in the differential expression analysis (sex, age, different treatments).